apache/skywalking-website/content/blog/2021-02-04-skywalking-trace-threadpool/index.md

 ---
-title: "Apache SkyWalking: How to propagate trace between threads when using ThreadPoolExecutor"
+title: "Apache SkyWalking: How to propagate context between threads when using ThreadPoolExecutor"
 date: 2021-02-04
 author: "Binglong Li"
-description: "This post introduces how to propagate trace between threads when using ThreadPoolExecutor, which skywalking agent can not enhance"
+description: "This post introduces how to propagate context between threads when using ThreadPoolExecutor, which skywalking agent can not enhance"
 tags:
 - Java